 - Easily expand your lighting system with accessories (sold separately), such as a Hue Dimmer Switch, Hue Tap, or Hue Motion Sensor.
 Pair it with your other Smart Home devices like Nest or SmartThings system.

 - Control your Philips Hue lights with your voice using Alexa, Apple HomeKit, or Google Assistant.
 Pair it for home automation with your existing Nest or Samsung SmartThings system.

 That said, if all you want is a highly functional, super-smart set of lighting around the home, then the Philips Hue setup is probably the one to get.
 It also proves the success of the ZigBee network and radio system to anyone who thinks that just because it isn’t amazingly new, it isn’t worth investing in.

-Hue lights are coming down in price but the Philips Hue Bridge to control them still costs around $60 (check here for latest).
+Hue lights are coming down in price but the Philips Hue Bridge to control them still costs a fair amount (check here for latest).
 Check you get the new second generation version with extra storage that comes with all the latest features and supports the new-generation bulbs.
 Beyond just lights, Philips is starting to roll out some ZigBee accessories, including a Hue motion sensor, Tap sensor, along with a wide range of white and color bulbs, strip lighting, lamps and artistic bulbs.
 Hue is Apple HomeKit compatible and works with Amazon Alexa.

 A range of starter kits are available packing bulbs and the bridge together to provide a more cost effective way to get started.
 However, as a ZigBee controller it is only designed to work with a few products, so be aware of that before you jump in.